Monorepo

 }

-(Optional - kind of...)
+sourceWorkspaces (Optional - kind of...)

-expects an array of directory path globs that point to directories containing packages that should be considered as src when running the development scripts.
+sourceWorkspaces expects an array of directory path globs that point to directories containing packages that should be considered as src when running the development scripts.

-) to create an array of directories that will be passed to babel to transpile when webpack runs so that ES6 and JSX can be imported and transpiled properly.
-The globs should point to directories that contain a package.json
+These glob patterns will be used by the development script (monorepo-scripts start) to create an array of directories that will be passed to babel to transpile when webpack runs so that ES6 and JSX can be imported and transpiled properly.
+The globs should point to directories that contain a package.json file.
+In the example below it's expected that there will be n packages inside of the packages/ directory that contain a package.json.
+And only directories that contain a package.json will be considered src.

 The reason it's kind of optional is because it's expected (but not necessary) when working in this monorepo that you will want to develop a package that relies on another internal package and this is the only way to get hot-reloading and transpilation working with private packages in the monorepo.